swar-101/interview/lld/design-patterns/java/Design Patterns/cookbook/Singleton Pattern.md

 3. **Creating `getInstance()` Method:**
     Create a method named `getInstance()` with the return type set to Singleton Class.
 This method will return the Singleton Object which will be used globally.
     In this method, we ensure that the Singleton Instance is only instantiated if and only if it is null.
-    It also ensures that our Singleton Instance is instantiated only once througout the lifecycle of our program.
+    It also ensures that our Singleton Instance is instantiated only once throughout the lifecycle of our program.

 4. **Creating `resetInstance()` Method (Note: Not for Production Use):**
     Create a method name `resetInstance` with return type void.
 This method will set our instantiated Singleton Instance to null.